bharat5604/devops/README.md

 ## Contents

--The repository contains the following sample workflows:
+The repository contains the following sample workflows:

 - **Hello World**: A simple workflow that runs when you push changes to your repository and prints "Hello, World!"
 - **Build and Test**: A workflow that builds and tests a Java project using Maven.
 - **Deploy to AWS**: A workflow that deploys a Docker image to AWS Elastic Beanstalk.

-  # Getting Started
+## Getting Started

 To get started with the sample workflows, follow these steps:

 1. Fork this repository to your GitHub account.
 2. Go to the Actions tab in your forked repository.